yamchips/issue-tracker/Learning-notes.md

 ### Build pagination component

-Use Radix UI icon to create a component showing current page, total page and four buttons.
+Use Radix UI icon to create a component Pagination showing current page, total page and four buttons.

+### Implement pagination

+In Pagination, use useSearchParams to get current search query and set page to wanted number.
+Then use router to push to new url.

+In app/page.tsx, add this component and manually input url to see the correct effect.

+If there is no searchParams, we set the current page to 10.

 ## Further work